Flax Seeds and Warfarin: Can You Take Them Together?

 What happens when you take flax seeds with warfarin?

-Flax seeds (Linum usitatissimum) are one of the most concentrated plant sources of alpha-linolenic acid (ALA), an omega-3 fatty acid.
-They are also rich in soluble fiber (mucilage) and in lignans, polyphenols with mild estrogenic activity.
-Warfarin is a vitamin K antagonist that thins the blood by reducing the synthesis of clotting factors II, VII, IX, and X. The interaction has both pharmacodynamic and pharmacokinetic components.
+Flax seeds (Linum usitatissimum) are a concentrated plant source of alpha-linolenic acid (ALA), an omega-3 fatty acid, and they are rich in soluble fiber (mucilage).
+Warfarin is a vitamin K antagonist that thins the blood by reducing the synthesis of clotting factors II, VII, IX, and X, and its effect is tracked with the INR blood test.
+On paper, flax could touch warfarin's effect through two small and opposing mechanisms, but the real-world evidence that this matters is thin.

 Why is this important?